List of current National Hockey League broadcasters: United States

-National television rights in English language in the United States are held by ESPN/ABC and Turner Sports, with ESPN Deportes broadcasting games in the Spanish language.
-During the regular season, ESPN, TBS, and TNT airs most nationally televised games.
+National television rights in English language in the United States are held by ESPN/ABC and TNT Sports, with ESPN Deportes broadcasting games in the Spanish language.
+During the regular season, ESPN, TBS, and TNT airs most nationally televised games; TruTV also carries select games simulcast from TNT.
 Most national games on ESPN would not be available on television; instead they are streamed online exclusively on ESPN+.
 ABC will also air a select number of games nationally.
 The NHL Network in the U.S. also regularly airs games, but primarily simulcasts of either a regional or Canadian feed.
 Starting in 2021, Saturday (early-season) or Sunday (mid-late season) afternoon games on NHL Network were rebranded as the NHL Network Showcase, using the network's on-air staff instead of merely simulcasting a regional feed.

 All nationally televised regular season games on ESPN and ABC are exclusive broadcasts; games on TNT may co-exist with regional networks.
 Likewise, games produced by ESPN that stream on ESPN+ are exclusive and not available to co-exist with the regional networks.
 Except for playoff games aired on ABC, first round playoff games may be aired by the local networks alongside ESPN and TNT, but all playoff games from the second round onward would be exclusive to either of the three networks.